ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/authentication-and-authorization.markdown

 ### Allow to login by using an account with a blank password

-By default Windows Authentication does not allow to use an account that have a blank password.
-However if you really need this you can disable this Windows security policy by using:
+By default Windows Authentication does not allow to use an account that has a blank password.
+However, if you really need this, you can disable this Windows security policy using:

 {CODE-BLOCK:json}
 	Raven.Server.exe /allow-blank-password-use